Liron-Toledo/crypto-portfolio-tracker/README.md

 Before you begin, ensure you have met the following requirements:

 - **Node.js:** Install the latest LTS version from [Node.js Official Website](https://nodejs.org/).
-- **npm or yarn:** Package manager that comes with Node.js.
-Alternatively, install yarn from [Yarn Official Website](https://yarnpkg.com/).

 ### Steps